glubsy/livestream_saver/README.md

 # Notes:

 This is beta software.
 It should work, but in case it doesn't, feel free to report issues.
 Or better yet, fix them yourself and submit a merge request.
-Keep in mind that these mega corporations love to break our things out of spite.
+Keep in mind that these mega corporations will often attempt to break our things.

 # TODO

 * Better stream quality selection (webm, by fps, etc.).
+* Use other libs (yt-dlp, streamlink) as backends for downloading fragments.
 * Add proxy support.
 * Fetch segments in parallel to catch up faster.
 * Make sure age-restricted videos are not blocked (we rely on Pytube for this).